Repeat formula

 Within repeated elements, you can access:

-: The position of the current item (starting from 0)
+Item: The current item from the arrayIndex: The position of the current item (starting from 0)

 Creating numeric ranges

-Optimizing performance with repeat key
+Optimizing performance with the repeat key

 Using the index as a key prevents Nordcraft from making optimizations.
 Use a unique identifier, like a database ID or content hash.
 Duplicate keys disable performance optimizations.

-How repeat key improves performance
+How the repeat key improves performance

 - Enables Nordcraft to track specific items across renders